Newbie-make/YT-AI-translation-command-program/README.md

 # YT-AI-translation-command-program
 Bot Features:

-    Translates messages from any language to English.
+    Translates messages from other languages into English by default.

-    Translates messages from English to Brazilian Portuguese (default).
+    Translates messages from English into Brazilian Portuguese by default.

     Can translate to other languages on command (e.g., !translate es hello).

     Includes fun "joke" languages like Simlish, Morse Code, and more.

-    Has built-in safety filters to block slurs and harmful content.
+    Has a manual input filter for words you want to block.

     Includes a rate limiter to prevent you from ever being charged for API usage.

+    Smartly handles gendered languages using optional %she/her% and *ProperNoun* markers.

+    Can handle multiple tones in a single sentence (e.g., &sarcastic& ... &serious& ...).

+    Automatically splits long messages that would otherwise fail to send.

 Guide to my YouTube AI Translator Bot